setms/book/docs/requirements/analysis.md

 ## Specifying non-functional requirements

 **Non-functional requirements** are requirements that target a quality attribute other than _functionality_.
-These requirement don't deal so much with _what_ happens, but more with _how_: how fast, how easy, how secure, etc.
+These requirements don't deal so much with _what_ happens, but more with _how_: how fast, how easy, how secure, etc.
 That makes it less natural to express such requirements using the `Given/When/Then` format that focuses on the _what_.

 For instance, for the quality attribute _performance_, we may use the metrics of throughput and latency.